zadarnowski/postgresql-wire-protocol/README.md

 abstracted at a number of levels, from raw message exchange to transaction-oriented monadic interactions.
-It explicitly does NOT hide any details of PostgreSQL's data type encoding, which are left up to higher libraries implemented on top of `postgresql-wire`.
+It explicitly does NOT hide any details of PostgreSQL's data type encoding, which are left up to higher libraries implemented on top of `postgresql-wire-protocol`.

 By interacting with the PostgreSQL server at this level, we hope to avoid a number of limitations of PostgreSQL's official `libpq` library,